vadi2/DHP-integrations-temp/input/pagecontent/index.md

     style Physical fill:#FCE4EC,stroke:#E91E63,stroke-width:2px
 ```

-#### Physical signatures

-In cases where a document requires a physical signature (when a digital signature is not sufficient), the document will be printed, signed, and uploaded to DHP as a PDF with a DocumentReference accompanying the original Composition.
-This maintains the relationship between the digital document and its physically signed counterpart while preserving the legal validity of the physical signature.
+When a physical signature is required, the document is printed, signed, scanned, and uploaded as a PDF.
+A DocumentReference links the scanned copy back to the original Composition.

 ---